torgbuiedunyenyo/infinite-book/README.md

 # 2. Set up environment
 cp backend/.env.example backend/.env
-# Edit .env with your DATABASE_URL and ANTHROPIC_API_KEY
+# Edit .env with DATABASE_URL and ANTHROPIC_API_KEY

 # 3. Initialize database
 psql $DATABASE_URL -f database/schema.sql

+# 4. Run migrations
+psql $DATABASE_URL -f database/migrations/001_add_canonical_facts.sql
+psql $DATABASE_URL -f database/migrations/002_add_book_synopses.sql

-# 4. Start development servers (in separate terminals)
+# 5. Start development servers
-cd backend && npm run dev      # Runs on port 3000 cd frontend && npm run dev     # Runs on port 5173 with proxy to backend
+cd backend && npm run dev      # Port 3000
+cd frontend && npm run dev     # Port 5173
 ```

 ---

-## Getting Started
+## The Experience

-See [APP_SETUP.md](./APP_SETUP.md) for detailed, step-by-step setup instructions.
+You open The Infinite Book.

+You're mid-page, mid-sentence.
+Someone named Jay is running.
+There's mention of "the currents" and something called "Meridian Station."
+A woman named Tan appears.

+You flip forward.
+A reference to "the edges" is bracketed.
+You tap it.

+You're on page one of a different book—about the Mystas, where time grows thin.
+References here too: to those who live at the edges, to the dark thing, to the Company that controls the routes.

+You follow one reference.
+Then another.
+An hour passes.
+You're deep in the library now, reading about temporal colonialism in prose that feels genuinely lived-in.

+You bookmark the page.
+You'll come back tomorrow.
+It will be exactly as you left it.

+The library is patient.
+It will wait.

 ---

 ## License

 MIT